Enhancement of stability of metastable states in the presence of L\'{e}vy noise

-Starting from the fractional Fokker-Planck equation corresponding to Eq.~(\ref{F-00}), we investigate the barrier crossing event, by focusing on the nonlinear relaxation time (NLRT).
-Specifically, we look at the average time spent by the particle into the potential well (see Fig.~\ref{pot}).
-This time is, in other words, the mean residence time in the metastable state, which characterizes its stability. \\ Here, we address the following open questions: (\emph{i}) the exact results of the NLRT for a particle moving in an arbitrary smooth potential profile with a sink and in the presence of L\'{e}vy noise with arbitrary index $\alpha$; (\emph{ii}) a closed expression in quadrature of the NLRT for L\'{e}vy flights with the index $\alpha =1$ (Cauchy noise) in cubic metastable potential; (\emph{iii}) the enhancement of stability of metastable states, analytically derived, due to L\'{e}vy noise.
+Starting from the fractional Fokker-Planck equation corresponding to Eq.~(\ref{F-00}), we investigate the barrier crossing event by focusing on the mean residence time (MRT).
+Specifically, we analyze the average time a particle spends in the metastable state of the potential profile (see Fig.~\ref{pot}), which indicates its stability. \\ Here, we address the following open questions: (\emph{i}) the exact results of the MRT of a particle moving in an arbitrary smooth potential profile with a sink, under the influence of L\'{e}vy noise with arbitrary index $\alpha$ and noise intensity parameter; (\emph{ii}) a closed expression in quadratures for the MRT in the case of L\'{e}vy flights with index $\alpha =1$ (Cauchy noise) in a cubic metastable potential; and (\emph{iii}) the analytically derived enhancement of the stability of metastable states due to L\'{e}vy noise.